shopinvader/odoo-shopinvader/shopinvader_multi_category/README.rst

 ShopInvader Many Categories
 ===========================

-This module extends the functionality of categories to support your ShopInvader Shop
+This module allows to attach a product to several product categories in your ShopInvader Shop.

 Installation
 ============